Great Smoky Mountains National Park Fall Photography Workshop

 Red tree in Cades Cove, Great Smoky Mountains National Park.

-Cades Cove fall color—strong foreground against a full palette of Smokies foliage.
+Cades Cove fall color a strong foreground against a full palette of Smokies foliage.

 Workshop details